The Glyphosate Renewal Group Newsletter- January 2023

 Environmental Quality Standards (EQS) are set to protect surface waters (river, ocean, stream, or other watercourses into which wastewater or treated effluent is discharged) from the harmful effects of contaminants.

-On 26 October 2022, the Commission published a proposalfor the revision of the List of Groundwater and Surface Water Pollutants, thereby also setting surface water threshold values for glyphosate
+On 26 October 2022, the Commission published a proposalfor the revision of the List of Groundwater and Surface Water Pollutants, thereby also setting surface water threshold values for glyphosate.

 The revised list was published while the process for the review of the EQS for glyphosate was still ongoing under the Water Framework Directive (WFD, 2000/60/EC).
 Since the publication, the process has been completed.